This a non-exhaustive list of terms relevant to digital connectivity.

 Very-high bit-rate Digital Subscriber Line

-VHC - Very high capacity broadband
+VHC - Very high capacity connectivity

 Very high capacity connectivity defined as speeds of at least 100 Mbps.